 - How to save money on your visit to the rock

-If you have a choice on which time of year you visit Uluru then great, if not, don’t worry, there is never a wrong time to visit the Rock, you just need to be prepared for the season.
+If you have a choice about which time of year you visit Uluru, then great; if not, don’t worry, there is never a wrong time to visit the Rock; you just need to be prepared for the season.